 Florence is best-known for the impressive Duomo complex, one of the most beautiful churches in Italy, and the famous Giotto Bell Tower which offers sweeping views of the city.

-Welcome to Florence: be sure to walk along the Arno River, explore the squares and alleys, try delicious Tuscan food, and make sure not to miss adding these stunning landmarks to your Florence itinerary!
+Welcome to Florence: be sure to walk along the Arno River, explore the squares and alleys, and try delicious Tuscan food.

 Map of Florence Attractions